6 Ways to Increase the Value of Your Business

 How to Increase the Value of Your Business

 Choosing to list your business for sale is no small decision.
-Once you’ve figured out how to tell your employees and clients you’re planning to sell, you’ll need to prepare your business for the best possible asking price.
+Once you’ve made that choice, the next step is to prepare your business to achieve the best possible asking price.

 2. Invest in Your Employees

-Depending on the nature of your business, the cost of equipment and furnishings adds up quickly.
-If you plan to leave behind any equipment needed to run the company, advertise this perk to buyers.
+Depending on the nature of your business, the cost of equipment and furnishings can add up quickly.
+If you plan to leave behind any equipment, advertise this perk to buyers.
 While these assets can result in a higher asking price, many buyers will be pleased with the convenience of the deal and happy to pay.

 4. Highlight Your Niche

-If your particular market is highly-saturated, highlight how your business stands out among the competition.
+If your particular market is highly saturated, highlight how your business stands out among the competition.
 While it’s ultimately up to the new owner to choose how to run the business, it can be helpful to show the current value in your business concept.
-Assets such as patents and other unique features can quickly increase the value of your business.
+Patents, intellectual property, and other unique assets can quickly increase the value of your business.

 5. Organize Your Books